woeoio/TbmanThreadPool/docs/Troubleshooting.md

 End Enum

 ' 增强的日志记录
-Public Sub LogTaskEvent(task As cTask, level As LogLevel, message As String)
+Public Sub LogTaskEvent(task As cThread, level As LogLevel, message As String)
     If level <= GetCurrentLogLevel() Then
         Dim logEntry As String
         logEntry = BuildLogEntry(task, level, message)